Sandy Springs, GA Demographics

 A map of Sandy Springs's Population by Race

-Of the 675 places in Georgia, Sandy Springs is the 7th most populous.
+Sandy Springs is ranked the 8th most populous place in Georgia, out of 675 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Sandy Springs was ranked the 7th most populous place in the 2020 Census.

 Sandy Springs's White Population